AK-Homberger/BD35F-FridgeController/README.md

 ![Flasher](https://github.com/AK-Homberger/BD35F-FridgeController/blob/main/Flasher.png)

-Select appropriate Serial port and the move to the bin file in the deownloades code.
+Select appropriate Serial port and then move to the bin file in the deownloaded code.
 Use the seetings as shown fo the upload.

 ## Usage